Telecommunication-Telemedia-Assessment/bitstream_mode3_p1204_3/development.md

 # Docker
 * in case the requirements are updated run:
-    * `poetry export -f requirements.txt --output requirements.txt`
+    * `poetry export --without-hashes -f requirements.txt > requirements.txt`
     * the docker container does not use poetry, thus needs the updated requirements.txt